silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/03_HTMLEditorField.md

 ## Configuration

-To keep the JavaScript editor configuration manageable and extensible, we've wrapped it in a PHP class called [api:HtmlEditorConfig].
+To keep the JavaScript editor configuration manageable and extensible, we've wrapped it in a PHP class called [api:SilverStripe\Forms\HTMLEditor\HtmlEditorConfig].
 The class comes with its own defaults, which are extended through the [Configuration API](../../configuration) in the framework (and the `cms` module in case you've got that installed).

-There can be multiple configs, which should always be created / accessed using [api:HtmlEditorConfig::get()].
+There can be multiple configs, which should always be created / accessed using [api:SilverStripe\Forms\HTMLEditor\HtmlEditorConfig::get()].
 You can then set the currently active config using `set_active()`.

 <div class="info" markdown="1">